 About the school

 The Stanford Doerr School of Sustainability incorporates the people and programs of the former School of Earth, Energy & Environmental Sciences and expands to include the Stanford Woods Institute for the Environment, the Precourt Institute for Energy, and the Department of Civil and Environmental Engineering (joint with the School of Engineering).
 It also includes the facilities of Hopkins Marine Station, which had been part of the School of Humanities and Sciences.
-The school also includes a Sustainability Accelerator, and will have an Institute for Sustainable Societies, as well as several new departments and initiatives.
+The school also includes a Sustainability Accelerator, and will have a Sustainable Societies Institute, as well as several new departments and initiatives.

 Learn more about the school’s history